KittyFairy-Han/use-beginner-guidance/README.md

 There's an example app set up in the `example` directory.
 You can use this space to add examples and any preferred documentation for your custom hook.

 ### Publishing
-* Navigate to your hook directory (default is use-custom-hook)
+* Navigate to your hook directory (default is use-beginner-guidance)

 ```
 cd [hook-name]